-Updated by Mike on 2024-02-20.
+Updated by Mike on 2025-03-10.
+Reading time 20 minutes.

 Warning!

-To install in-vehicle, you will have to remove your airbag (if your wheel is so equipped) and you will be working with glue inside your vehicle.
+Also, you will have to remove your airbag (if your wheel is so equipped) and if you choose to do this procedure without removing the wheel from the vehicle, you will be working with glue inside your car.
 Make sure to protect all surfaces from glue stains!
-On the other hand, completing the installation outside the vehicle, requires you to remove the steering wheel completely, which is best done with specialized tools (wheel puller or similar).
+On the other hand, completing the installation outside the vehicle, requires you to remove the steering wheel completely, which might require specialized tools (wheel puller or similar).
 Please consider having the removal part done by a qualified automotive technician.
+We also recommend considering our steering wheel cover installation service if you are unsure of your ability to follow the procedure explained in this article on your own.

 A steering wheel cover will come with needles and spare thread.
 It will also have two parallel threads running down the edges, which you will lace together using the spare thread.
 With our steering wheel covers you will receive enough thread to do it three times over, so there is room for trial and error.
 Keep reading to learn the easy way to put on a steering wheel cover.